Betts House (Cincinnati, Ohio)

 The Betts House, built in 1804, is the oldest surviving building in Cincinnati, and the oldest brick home in Ohio.
-This remarkable survivor of Cincinnati's period of settlement offers exhibits and programs that focus on Cincinnati history, historic preservation, and the built environment.
+This survivor of Cincinnati's period of settlement offers exhibits and programs that focus on Cincinnati history, historic preservation, and the built environment.
 In addition to being a house museum, the Betts House is also the headquarters of The National Society of the Colonial Dames of America in the State of Ohio.

 History of the Betts House

-The Saga of the Betts Family
+Betts Family Ownership

 The Betts House, constructed in 1804, is the oldest brick home in Ohio, and the oldest remaining residential structure in downtown Cincinnati.
-Originally situated on 111 acre, the home was once at the heart of a prosperous farm and brick yard.
-Over time, as the city expanded, the idyllic country landscape surrounding the home transitioned to an urban environment.
+Originally situated on 111 acre, the home was once at the heart of a farm and brick yard.
+Over time, as the city expanded, the country landscape surrounding the home transitioned to an urban environment.
 Today, the Betts House is a central structure in the Betts-Longworth Historic District in Cincinnati's West End neighborhood.
-In 1795, the home's original owners, William and Phebe Betts, left their home in Rahway, New Jersey to pursue better opportunities in the west.
+In 1795, the home's original owners, William and Phebe Betts, left their home in Rahway, New Jersey to pursue opportunities in the west.
 The first leg of their journey ended in Brownsville, Pennsylvania, where the Bettses lived for a number of years.
 In 1800, the family decided to resume their push westward on a flatboat, travelling down the Ohio River.
 Upon arriving in the region, the Betts family attempted to obtain a plot of land in Lebanon; however, the deed proved to be faulty.
 They then struck out for Cincinnati.
 There, William Betts obtained a 111-acre plot of land as repayment for a debt owed to him by a local tavern keeper.
-Construction quickly commenced on a modest, two-room Federal period farmhouse that was completed in 1804.
+Construction quickly commenced on a two-room Federal period farmhouse that was completed in 1804.

 Over the following decades, four generations of Betts family members called the Betts House home, and raised over two dozen children within its walls.
 To accommodate the growing family, a number of changes had to be made to the original structure.
 Between 1804 and 1864, the house more than doubled in size.
-During this period of expansion, the city of Cincinnati was also growing at an exponential rate.
-What had once been quiet farmland quickly became an urban neighborhood.
+During this period of expansion, the city of Cincinnati was also growing, and the house's surroundings became an urban neighborhood.

 In 1833, the original 111-acre plot was subdivided when William's youngest daughter Eliza turned 21 (as stipulated by his will in 1815).
 By 1839, the neighborhood had been incorporated by the city of Cincinnati.
-Expansion continued at an explosive rate until nearly every plot of land in the West End was developed, and the population soared to 30,000 people per square mile.
-By the 1870s, the neighborhood had become overcrowded, and the air fetid due to its close proximity to the meat packing industry at Mill Creek.
-During the following decades, many of the affluent residents, including the last of the Betts descendants, moved to the more fashionable hilltop suburbs, such as College Hill.
+Expansion continued until nearly every plot of land in the West End was developed, and the population increased to 30,000 people per square mile.
+By the 1870s, the neighborhood had become dense, while the air was polluted due to its close proximity to the meat packing industry at Mill Creek.
+During the following decades, many of the residents, including the last of the Betts descendants, moved to hilltop suburbs, such as College Hill.